 Jeremiah 31:31-34 – The days are coming when I will make a new covenant with Israel and Judah: law on their hearts.

 Psalm 46 – The LORD of hosts is with us; the God of Jacob is our stronghold.
 (Ps.
 46:4)

 Romans 3:19-28 – No one will be justified by the law.
 Now, apart from the law, the righteousness of God has been revealed.

-John 8:31-36 – You shall know the truth and the truth will set you free.
+John 8:31-36 – Continue in my word.
+You shall know the truth and the truth will set you free.

 Wisdom of Solomon 3:1-9– The souls of the righteous are in the hand of God

-or Isaiah 25:6-9 - On this mt God will swallow up death.
+Isaiah 25:6-9 – On this mountain God will swallow up death.
 No more tears.

 Psalm 24– The earth is the Lord’s and all that is in it.
 They shall receive a blessing from the God of their salvation.
 (Ps.
 24:5)

 Revelation 21:1-6a – Holy city coming down.
 No more tears.